planck-repl/planck/site/src/testing.md

 It is possible to write and execute unit tests using Planck.

-> Planck ships with a copy of `cljs.test` which has been ported for use with bootstrap ClojureScript.

 Let's say you have a namespace with a function you'd like to test.

 ```clojure